 The Byrds "The Notorious Byrd Brothers" (Columbia, 1968)

 The Byrds "Sweetheart Of The Rodeo" (Columbia, 1968)

-The first "official" country-rock album, though really, it was simply a masterful country album, recorded by a super-famous rock band.
+Often referred to as the first "official" country-rock album, though there are other claimants to the throne...
+Really, it was simply a masterful country album, recorded by a super-famous rock band.
 As the story goes, stonerbilly bad boy Gram Parsons more or less muscled his way into LA's then-ascendant folk-rock band, and swiftly remade them into Nudie suit-wearing space cowboy, hippie-billies... which is to say, into his band.
 Naturally, there was resentment within the group, and Parsons was eventually given the boot, but not before they made this wonderful, landmark album.
 Gram provided most of the arrangements and repertoire, including his own classic ballad, "Hickory Wind," as well as oldies such as the Louvin's "Christian Life."
 Because he was under contract to another label, though, the producers at Columbia stripped Parsons' vocal tracks off the album, and replaced them with lead vocals by Roger McGuinn and Chris Hillman.
 Recent CD reissues have gone back and (partially) re-created the album as it was originally recorded.